SantiagoHerreG/test/README.md

 ### How to use

 There is a Tusavirus Outbreak in the country.
-Governors from each jurisdictions were asked to report the number of victims.
+Governors from each jurisdiction were asked to report the number of victims.
-Choose a jurisdiction and updated the number of sick people.
+Choose a jurisdiction and update the number of sick people.
 The platform recognises several number formats like:
 "100"
 "one hundred"
 "one-hundred"
 "onehundred"
-"1 hundred"
+"1 hundred".

 ## Authors